realtimeradio/rcf_design/docs/40-Design.md

 Since FSMs are hosted in subracks holding 10 boards, the beamforming rack holds 30 modules, providing several hot spares.

 It is anticipated that each FSM in the beamforming rack will consume much less power than those in the other racks, since they have a much lower compute load.
-For this reason, only a single fan tray is usd to cool three subrack enclosures.
+For this reason, only a single fan tray is used to cool three subrack enclosures.

 Assuming a power budget of 40W per FSM, and 1500W for each PT server, the breakdown of power consumption in the beamforming rack is: